qt-labs/vscodeext/README.md

 with the command _CMake: Select a Kit_ and build the project with
 _CMake: Build_.

-To debug your program, select _Run and Debug_ in the side bar and create a `launch.json` file.
+To debug your program, select _Run and Debug_ in the sidebar and create a `launch.json` file.
 Select _Add Configuration..._ and choose from the available _Qt: Debug..._ options, depending on your platform and toolchain.